rutrum/health-analysis/README.md

 # Health Analysis

-Over the past two years I've gathered a variety of information.
-Some of this information is in totality of those two years, most isnt.
+Since August of 2022 I've been recording information about my health.
 * A picture of every meal I've eaten
 * A caption describing the contents of the meal
 * My weight every morning
 * Time and classification of my bowel movements
 * Workouts at my weightlifting gym

-This project is the initiative to
+This project is the collection, transformation, and analysis of those datasets to understand my health better.
-* digitize and clean all the collected data,
-* analyse the data,
-* build models to predict future behavior,
-* streamline the extension of datasets,
-* visualize the data and analysis,
-* and report on what I've learned as a result of analysis.

 ## Data Pipeline

 Raw data will be stored external to this repository.

-1) Each data source is individually pulled into `cleaned` after being cleaned _individually_.
+1) Each data source is pulled into `cleaned` after being cleaned _individually_, isolated from other data sources.
 2) Additional data generated from `cleaned` data is placed into `extended`.
 3) All relevant data in `cleaned` and `extended` is finally joined into `prepared`.